bennettpeter/MythTV-LeanCapture/README.md

 ## Operation

-If you have a cable card or other capture device, you can leave that in place while you test the new device or devices.
-To prevent recordings from using the new devices set the Schedule Order and Live TV oreder to 0.
+If you have a cable card or other capture device, you can leave that in place while you test the new device or devices, or use it in conjunction with the LeanCapture device.
+To prevent recordings from using the new devices set the Schedule Order and Live TV order to 0.

 ### Test your setup.